← orga.cat

 A very good audio player for Windows with a simple but customizable user interface.
 It supports Gapless playback, ReplayGain and has advanced tagging capabilities.
 It can also rip CDs and transcode files (e.g., from FLAC to MP3).

 I also like the open-source Clementine.
-For ripping, I used to use the open-source apps cdex (that recently started to include bundleware), CUETools and fr:eac, and the freeware alternative Exact Audio Copy, but because Foobar2000 can also rip discs with the free encoder pack (and maybe because now I don't rip discs that often) I don't install them anymore.
+For ripping, I used to use the open-source apps cdex (which recently started to include bundleware), CUETools and fr:eac, and the freeware alternative Exact Audio Copy, but because Foobar2000 can also rip discs with the free encoder pack (and maybe because now I don't rip discs that often) I don't install them anymore.
 For similar reasons, I haven't tried FlacSquisher yet, although that may still be useful to mass-convert FLAC to mp3/opus while keeping the directory structure intact.
 Other freeware multimedia players that I haven't tried are AIMP and MusicBee.
 And note that VLC can also convert between multiple audio files.

 On Linux, I use DeadBeef, which now has a Windows version that I haven't tried.
-Freeware Android versions of foobar2000 and DeadBeef also exist, but can't be compared to Poweramp (paid) and Musicolet and Oto Music (both free).
+Freeware Android versions of foobar2000 and DeadBeef also exist, but can't be compared to Poweramp (paid) and Musicolet or Oto Music (both free).

 Paint.NET